 Kimchi is like the heart and soul of Korean cooking.
 This traditional Korean side dish is made from TASTY salted and fermented vegetables and Korean flavours.
-Just like kombucha, kimchi is alive and kickin’ with the goodness of organic acids!
-Try this delish IQS-approved ferment today.
+Just like Remedy Kombucha, kimchi is alive and kickin’ with the goodness of organic acids!
+Try this delish ferment today.

 Makes: 2 x 1 litre jars

 Prep time: 2 hours 30 minutes